 9. Panama has amazing weather

-As a tropical country, Panama has with hot weather throughout the year.
-Its wet season is from May to November, but it’s normal to have heavy downpours during the dry season, between December and April.
-Most tourists visit during the dry season.
+As a tropical country, Panama enjoys hot weather throughout the year.
+Its wet season is from May to November, but heavy downpours can also occur during the dry season, between December and April.

 10. Panama is more than a tropical beach vacation

-Or, if you want the ultimate in adventure, you can head to the depths of the Darién jungle and see what Panama was like before they built the Canal.
+Or, if you want the ultimate adventure, you can head to the depths of the Darién jungle and see what Panama was like before they built the Canal.

 11. Panama is safe

 According to the 2020 Global Peace Index of 163 countries, Panama is the fourth safest country in the Western Hemisphere and the 56th safest country in the world.
-Only Canada, Uruguay and Chile are considered more safe in the Western Hemisphere.

 12. Panama produces some of the world’s best coffee

-Panama is known for its coffee worldwide.
+Panama is known for its excellent coffee worldwide.
 It’s so good that people drink it around the clock, not just at breakfast.

-The best beans in the country are grown around Boquete, in Chiriqui Province.
-While growers produce a number of varieties, the most coveted is the Geisha coffee bean.
-It’s one of the most sought-after varieties on the planet, so much so that auction prices have topped $1,000 per pound.
+Coffee growers produce plenty of varieties, but the most coveted so far is the Geisha coffee bean.
+It’s one of the most sought-after varieties on the planet, so much so that auction prices have topped $1,000 per pound!

 13. There’s no such thing as personal space.

-The concept of personal space is unknown in Panama.
-To a Panamanian, asking personal questions like “Are you married?”and “How old are you?” shows friendly interest in you as a person.
+To a Panamanian, asking personal questions like “Are you married?” and “How old are you?” shows friendly interest in you as a person.
+While it may seem like intruding in other countries, the Panamanians don’t view it that way.

 14. Panama has two independence days

-Panama gained independence twice: first from Spain, and then later from Colombia.
-Both events occurred in November, so the country celebrates its separation from Spain on the 3rd and marks its emancipation from Colombia on the 28th.
+Since both events occurred in November, the country celebrates its separation from Spain on the 3rd and marks its emancipation from Colombia on the 28th.

 15. You must pack for the climate